-It employs about 6,500 teaching staff and has a student body of approximately 11,000 undergraduate students and 7,000 graduate students.
+It employs about 6,300 teaching staff and has a student body of approximately 11,000 undergraduate students and 7,000 graduate students.
 This includes about 2,200 international students from 92 countries and regions. (as of November 2019)

 The university upholds its own academic traditions of 'Research First’, ‘Open Doors’, and ‘Practice-Oriented Research and Education’.
 This culture has given the world much original research and many excellent graduates.
 For example, Koichi Tanaka, a graduate of the Tohoku University Undergraduate School of Engineering, received the 2002 Nobel Prize in Chemistry.

 Tohoku University was also among the first universities in Japan to open its doors to international students, graduating two (from India and China) in 1911.
 This tradition continues today, and the university is known for its broad acceptance of international students.

 For more details, please see the official website.